-This video helps express the enjoyment and wonder behind Oyster Art and why it will enhance your space with its unique story.
-NOTE: Further down this page the photography steps are explained so when the video ends please scroll down and don’t go to YouTube.
+This video helps express the enjoyment and wonder behind Oyster Art and how it will enhance your space with its unique story.

 This type of macro photography places the camera very close to the shell.
 When the 5:1 magnification lens is used it may be only one inch away so there’s no room for natural light to fall on the shell.
 Typically an an external flash fires light from the top of the camera body.
 Since the lens itself is casting a shadow that option won’t work.
 Shown here is a specialized ring lite which provides illumination at the front of the lens right next to the subject.
 Another option is to use constant lighting with a high lumen count positioned adjacent to the shell.